 <!--[if IE 8]> <p>This renders in Internet Explorer 8 only.</p> <![endif]-->

 The above is a non-standard HTML conditional comment.
-While those have proven to be helpful in the past in order to tackle browser differences, they are history for some time as Microsoft dropped conditional comments in Internet Explorer 10.
+While those have proven to be helpful in the past in order to tackle browser differences, they have been consigned to history for some time as Microsoft dropped conditional comments in Internet Explorer 10.

 For production, HTML comments are usually stripped by build tools.
 Considering all the above counts and percentages, and referring to the use of comments in general, we suppose that lots of pages are served without involving an HTML minifier.

 As shown in the Top elements section below, the

 script element is the 6th most frequently used HTML element.
 For the purposes of this chapter, we were interested in the ways the

 script element is used across these millions of pages from the data set.